kordwarshuis/cardgame/instructions/Docs/Communication.md

 ## Goals
 1. Make ./t/btc and ./t/bcb a success
+    a: when there are a lot of retweets, likes
+    b: as soon as the card game is mentioned on (influential) sites
+    c: when twitterers also spontaneously use it on other social media such as Facebook
+    d: when they come up with proposals for cards
 2. Preparatory: benchmark ./t/btc, deliver measurements and correct texts in a number of iterations
 3. Proof extended knowledge in the whole spectrum of open public blockchain field, focussed on bitcoin?
 4. Chart target groups and measure results in trying to address them.
 Mapping which target groups we distinguish and which we can best focus on